Brion-L/Brion-L.github.io/src/content/blog/2023-08-28/ponzi_chris_lukasz.md

 ---
 slug: ponzi-schemes-in-web3
 title: Ponzi Schemes in Web3 ---- Swamps in the Dark
-heroImage: '../../../assets/images/bg.jpg'
+heroImage: '../../../assets/images/ponzi-web3.jpg'
-description: 'Ponzi Scam'
+description: 'How to look out for signs of obvious ponzi projects and stay safe!'
 pubDate: 'Aug 28 2023'
 authors: [Chris, Lukasz]
 tags: ['Ponzi', 'Scam', '2023']